-In 1854, the Know Nothing party, in many ways a forerunner of the Ku Klux Klan, 17 took control of the legislature in Mann's State of Massachusetts and championed one of the first constitutional bans on aid to "sectarian" schools (along with attempting to limit the franchise to native-born people).
+But schools require significant funding, and when religious organizations requested state assistance, Mann and others labeled them "sectarian"-that is, people who had separated from the prevailing orthodoxy.
+See, e. g., Jeffries & Ryan 298, 301.
+The Blaine movement quickly followed.
+In 1854, the Know Nothing party, in many ways a forerunner of the Ku Klux Klan, took control of the legislature in Mann's Commonwealth of Massachusetts and championed one of the first constitutional bans on aid to "sectarian" schools (along with attempting to limit the franchise to native-born people).
 See Viteritti, Blaine's Wake 669-670.

-Respondents and one dissent argue that Montana's noaid provision was cleansed of its bigoted past because it was readopted for non-bigoted reasons in Montana's 1972 constitutional convention.
-See post, at 4-5, n.
-2 (opinion of SOTOMAYOR, J.); see also Brief for Respondents 18; Tr. of Oral Arg.
+Respondents and one dissent argue that Montana's no-aid provision was cleansed of its bigoted past because it was readopted for non-bigoted reasons in Montana's 1972 constitutional convention.
+See post, at 541-542, n.
+2 (opinion of So-TOMAYOR, J.); see also Brief for Respondents 18; Tr. of Oral Arg.
 22-23.
 They emphasize that the convention included Catholics, just as the constitutional convention that readopted Louisiana's purportedly racist non-unanimous jury provision included black delegates.
-As noted, a virtually identical argument was rejected in Ramos, even though "'no mention was made of race" during the Louisiana convention debates.
-590 U.S., at (ALITO, J., dissenting) (slip op., at 3) (quoting State v.
+As noted, a virtually identical argument was rejected in Ramos, even though "'no mention was made of race'" during the Louisiana convention debates.
+590 U.S., at - (ALITO, J., dissenting) (quoting State v.
 Hankton, 2012-0375, p.
 19 (La.
 App.
 4 Cir.
 8/2/13), 122 So.
 3d 1028, 1038).
 Under Ramos, it emphatically does not matter whether Montana readopted the no-aid provision for benign reasons.
-The provision's "uncomfortable past" must still be "[e]xamined."
-590 U. S., at , n.
-44 (opinion of the Court) (slip op., at 14, n.
-44).
-And here, it is not so clear that the animus was scrubbed.
+The provision's "uncomfortable past"